tardate/LittleModelArt/notebook/resin/README.md

 Pour the Resin:

 * Pour the resin within the dammed area.
 If using a deep pour, pour in layers according to the manufacturer’s instructions to prevent overheating and cracking.
+* Note: Put the project in an aluminium foil containers (e.g. BBQ tray) for the pour.
+They are excellent for containing a resin pour, and stopping disasters from leaking all over the work-bench!

 Cure and Remove: